 If using water, simmer the mixture for about 45 seconds.
 If using butter, stir just until the sugar is moist and bubbling, then remove from heat.
 (It won’t melt completely smooth, and there may be a few bare spots, which is normal.)
 Let cool to room temperature.

 2. Peel and slice the bananas in 1/4-inch (1 cm) slices.
-Arrange them in slightly overlapping rows over the melted brown sugar.
+(Tip: Slicing them on the diagonal will give you better coverage with the bananas.)
+Arrange the slices in slightly overlapping rows over the melted brown sugar.
 Sprinkle with a few drops of lemon juice.

 3. Preheat the oven to 350ºF (180ºC).

 4. Whisk together the flour, baking powder, baking soda, salt, and cinnamon in a large bowl, making sure there are no lumps.
 Mix in the granulated sugar.